gundalasudheer/Kubernetes/README.md

 1. Controller is a program which runs continously and watchs the actual and desired state.
 2. It always ensure the actual state matchs to the desired state.
 3. Kube controller manager manages all the controllers in the kubernetes cluster.i.e kube scheduler, kubelet etc.
+4. we have many controllers in the cluster. examples are a. node controller and b. replication controller as well
+   a. node controller:
+     this will monitor the nodes for every 5s through kube-apiserver. it will wait 40s to mark that node as unreachable and also waits for 5min for the node to comeback. if the node is still non responsive then the pods running on the node will be moved to other nodes if the pods are part of replicas.

+   b. replication controller:
+    This will monitor the replicasets and always matchs the actual state to desired state.

 Cloud Controller Manager:
 1. Cloud controller manager acts as a bridge between the cloud platform APIs and the kubernetes cluster.